top of page

 Circus Skills and Cerebral Palsy

 Circus skills can also benefit individuals with motor disabilities.
-A study published in the Journal of Bodywork and Movement Therapies found that circus arts training can improve balance and coordination in individuals with cerebral palsy.
+A review published in the Journal of Clinical Medicine found that improvements in physical and/or social-emotional outcomes were reported for all studies in circus skills interventions for participants with cerebral palsy.

 Circus arts training is a fun and engaging way to encourage physical activity in individuals with motor disabilities.
 It allows them to build strength, coordination, and balance while engaging in a unique and exciting activity.
 Furthermore, circus arts training can improve social skills and self-esteem, providing individuals with a sense of accomplishment and a positive outlook on life.
-It can be a beneficial form of therapy for individuals with motor disabilities,including cerebral palsy, and offers a unique way of exercising both the body and the mind, while also improving balance, coordination, and overall motor function.
+It can be a beneficial form of therapy for individuals with motor disabilities, including cerebral palsy, and offers a unique way of exercising both the body and the mind, while also improving balance, coordination, and overall motor function.
 If you are interested in learning more about the benefits of circus arts training for individuals with motor disabilities, be sure to consult with a healthcare professional.

 References: